dextr-cloud/dextr-docs/docs/_pages/home.md

 #### Agent Status

 Every Dextr Instance has 2 status for you to select after being onboarded: **Available** and **Offline**.
 By default your status is set to ***Offline*** on login, so remember to change your status from ***Offline*** to ***Available*** to be able to receive calls.
-Also, if you see **Forced Released** as a status is because you missed an incoming call sent to your dashboard.
+If you see **Forced Released** as a status is because you missed an incoming call.

 Your Dextr Administrator may also enable other status for you to select and to be seen by your teammates.

 [![Agent Sttus](/assets/images/agent-status.jpg)](/assets/images/agent-status.jpg)

-Figure 2.
-Agent Status

 #### Quick Dial

-The Handset is for quick dial.
-You can either type or paste a number (Figure 3), and after a call you'll have a dropdown list with the phone numbers of the recent calls you've made.
+The Handset is for quick dial and you can input a phone number to make a call.
+After a call is made, the quick dial will record the recent calls made by you and you'll have a dropdown with the phone numbers in it.
 Remember to choose the proper flag for calling.

 [![Quick dial](/assets/images/quick-dial.jpg)](/assets/images/quick-dial.jpg)

-Figure 3.
-Quick dial

 #### Announcements

 By clicking the Bell icon in the header, you'll open the Announcements.
 Here you can see all the announcements related to your queue.
 If you're an admin, you will be able to post announcements by clicking the pencil icon in the bottom side.

 [![Announcements](/assets/images/announcements.jpg)](/assets/images/announcements.jpg)

-Figure 4.
-Announcements

 ----